DavideAG/NcMonitor/README.md

 </p>

 ## Displayed metrics :mag:
-Currently this application is still under development and the information that are displayed are:
+The goal of this application is to provide information about your NC instance:

 - CPU usage (last-minute)
 - RAM usage
 - SWAP usage
 - Disk free space

-The final goal is to provide to the user more information about the Nc instance.
-In the future more metrics will be added.

-Data are retrived from [Nextcloud/serverinfo](https://github.com/nextcloud/serverinfo).
+Data are retrived from [Nextcloud/serverinfo](https://github.com/nextcloud/serverinfo) and we will provide more metrics when available.

 ## How to use it :question:
-To use the application you have to install the application (see Project status) and then you have to log-in in your Nc server using:
+The application requires basic authentication to communicate with the server and get back the metrics from [Nextcloud/serverinfo](https://github.com/nextcloud/serverinfo).
+During the first start it will require:

 - select your HyperText Transfer Protocol (`http` or `https`)
-- server URL (e.g. myserver.com)
+- server URL (e.g. `myserver.com`)
 - Nextcloud username
 - Nextcloud password

+### CPU Cores
+To calculate the app's total CPU load percentage, it requires information about the number of CPU cores in your NC instance, which is set to a default value of 4.
+You can modify this setting through the configuration panel.

 ## Changelog
 Changelog information are reported [here](https://github.com/DavideAG/NcMonitor/blob/master/CHANGELOG.md).

-## Project status :hammer_and_wrench:
+## Project status
-This application is in `beta` phase and is working but it is not yet released in Google Play Store.
-If you want to use this application you can download the `apk` in the release section of this repository or you can manually build the project.
+The application has not been officially launched on the Google Play Store yet.
+To access and use the application, you can download the APK from the release section of this repository, or alternatively, you have the option to manually build the project.
+The initial release will soon be made available on the Google Play Store.

+Please contact me if you have any problem with this installation process.

 ## License :scroll:
 This application is licensed under the `AGPLv3`

 ## Contact
-Any comment or idea about the project is appreciated.
-You can ping me at [davide@giorgiodavide.it](mailto:davide@giorgiodavide.it?subject=[GitHub]%20NcMonitor)
+Any comment or idea about the project is appreciated, feel free to ping me at [davide@giorgiodavide.it](mailto:davide@giorgiodavide.it?subject=[GitHub]%20NcMonitor) or open an issue on GitHub.